bena-tshishiku/bena-tshishiku.github.io/_teaching/2025-spring.md

 ## Announcements

+* (2/18) Office hours this week will be Thursday after class and Friday at 3pm.
+(This week only.)
 * (2/13) There will be no class Tuesday 2/17 (university holiday).
 * (2/13) HW3 is posted below and due next Friday 2/28.
-* (2/6) HW2 is posted below and due next Friday 2/14.
-* (2/2) Office hours for the semester are posted below.
-The first office hour will be Tuesday after class.

 ## Course information
 This is part two of a graduate course on algebraic topology.
 The main topics will be cohomology, Poincare duality, and homotopy theory.